-If the Contractor plans to perform work outside of the twelve (12) hours available during a regular working day, the Contractor shall first obtain approval from the Deputy City Manager at least twenty-four (24) hours prior to commencing such overtime work.
-If the Contractor plans to perform work on Sunday, he/she shall obtain approval by the Thursday prior to work on the Sunday for which work is planned.
-If the Contractor plans to perform work on a legal Holiday, he/she shall first obtain approval from the Deputy City Manager at least 48 hours in advance.
+If the CONTRACTOR plans to perform work outside of the twelve (12) hours available during a regular working day, the CONTRACTOR shall first obtain approval from the City Project Manager at least twenty-four (24) hours prior to commencing such overtime work.
+If the CONTRACTOR plans to perform work on Saturday or Sunday, he/she shall obtain approval by the Thursday prior to work on the

+Saturday or Sunday for which work is planned.
+If the CONTRACTOR plans to perform work on a legal Holiday, he/she shall first obtain approval from the City Project Manager at least 48 hours in advance.

-The Contractor shall be charged for all of City of Sparks' employee(s) time spent for overtime, Saturday, Sunday or Holiday work, based on the employee's hourly rate, plus benefits.
-The Contractor will be notified of the costs incurred and if the payment is not made, such costs will be deducted from any payment due to the Contractor.
+The CONTRACTOR shall be charged for all of City of Sparks' employee(s) time spent for overtime, Saturday, Sunday or Holiday work, based on the employee's hourly rate, plus benefits.
+The CONTRACTOR will be notified of the costs incurred and if the payment is not made, such costs will be deducted from any payment due to the CONTRACTOR.